-- demonstrate a knowledge of the principles, methods and techniques appropriate for solving evidence-based health care and health care problems and be able to translate that understanding into good clinical practice, through a critical comprehension of the relative advantages and disadvantages;
+- demonstrate a knowledge of the principles, methods and techniques appropriate for solving evidence-based health and care problems and be able to translate that understanding into good clinical practice;

-- acquire, interpret and analyse biological information with a critical understanding of the appropriate contexts for their use through the study of the existing primary literature in the field; and
+- acquire, interpret and analyse information with a critical understanding of the appropriate contexts for their use through the study of the existing primary literature in the field.

 You will know and understand: